The success of your Google Ads campaign strategy is dependent on well-researched and properly used keywords.

 When searching for keywords you have a variety of tools available to help you.

-Keyword Planner demonstrates all the important metrics for the keywords you may choose to add to your campaign including search frequency.
+Keyword Planner demonstrates all the important analysis metrics for the keywords you may choose to add to your campaign including search frequency.

 High-frequency keywords and phrases are a great choice for Google Display Network ad campaigns, while keywords with lower search frequency can be a better fit for Search campaigns because they will bring you the most qualified traffic.